ray-project/ray/doc/source/ray-observability/reference/system-metrics.rst

    * - `ray_component_cpu_percentage`
      - `Component`, `InstanceId`
      - The measured CPU percentage, broken down by logical Ray component.
 Ray components consist of system components (e.g., raylet, gcs, dashboard, or agent) and the method names of running tasks/actors.
+   * - `ray_component_num_fds`
+     - `Component`, `InstanceId`
+     - The measured number of open file descriptors, broken down by logical Ray component.
+Ray components consist of system components (e.g., raylet, gcs, dashboard, or agent) and the method names of running tasks/actors.
    * - `ray_node_gram_used`
      - `InstanceId`, `GpuDeviceName`, `GpuIndex`
      - The amount of GPU memory used per GPU, in bytes.